Happened on a massive scale to African slaves taken to America or elsewhere, Made a Slave and in all likelihood never seeing their continent again.

 The inhabitants of Pripyat and towns near the Fukushima nuclear power plant won't be able to go back to their homes for a very long time due to catastrophic nuclear meltdowns.

-Americans who renounce their citizenship often find their ability to stay in their country of origin severly limited.
+Americans who renounce their citizenship often find their ability to stay in their country of origin severely limited.
 For example, Terry Gilliam, an American who became a British citizen, is only allowed to visit the U.S. for 29 days a year, much lower than most U.K. natives are allowed to visit.
 On the other hand, people who do this in theory don't want to go home again.